MaxJansen/CNN-iPSC/2.train/README.md

   and test sets.
 Also, clips off the negative dataset column, so algorithm doesn't optimise predicting these correctly.
 2. **Training** the select CNN architecture on the preprocessed data.
+ - Once you have the `1CPM_islets.h5` file, you can use that for training.
+ - The model [hyperparameter settings](./train/filt21_params.txt) are in: `/well/mccarthy/users/maxlouis/oxford2/CNN_project/better_train_CNN/filt21_params.txt`
+ on Elder.
 3. **Testing** the model accuracy.

  [link](../some_locattion)